Outbound sales CRM: What it is and which is best for your team

-A good outbound sales CRM will include SMS and email functions, too, so you can get in touch with your prospects in the way that works best for them.
+A good outbound sales tool will include SMS and email functions, too, so you can get in touch with your prospects in the way that works best for them.

 With all of that communication, you'll need good contact logging functions, too.
 If you can't see who's contacted a prospect, how they contacted them, what they talked about, and what the next steps are, you won't know what the hell you're talking about.
 That's a problem.